Psychotherapy offers you the opportunity to take some time out and make some sense of it all.

 If it feels safe and helpful to do so, we move onto addressing the stories and experiences which cause distress or trauma, or hold you back from living your life how you want to.

-We work in a way which feels comfortable for you – usually talking and listening.
+We work in a way which feels comfortable for you, this could include:

--working with nature, either in the therapy room, or outdoors in a dedicated space in the garden
+-working with nature, either in the therapy room, or outdoors, in a dedicated space in the garden, or elsewhere

 -bringing attention to body sensations, movement impulses, your breathing pattern or physical symptoms